microsoft/industry/healthcare/solutions/patientAccess/readme.md

 |:----------------------|:------------|--------|
 | Monitoring for Patient Access | End-2-end deployment and configuration of Application Insights and Log Analytics to monitor Patient Access portal |[![Deploy To Microsoft Cloud](../../../docs/deploytomicrosoftcloud.svg)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Findustry%2Fmain%2Fhealthcare%2Fsolutions%2FhealthcareApis%2FhealthcareArm.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Findustry%2Fmain%2Fhealthcare%2Fsolutions%2FhealthcareApis%2Fhealthcare-portal.json)

+>Note: The implementation of the Patient Access solution can currently not be automated, and requires manual implementation and configuration across Solution Center, Power Platform Admin Center, and portal for Power Apps.
+See the [implementation guide](#implementation-guide-for-patient-access) for detailed instructions.

 ![PatientAccess](./images/overview.png)

 Before you deploy and configure, verify you have implemented the [prerequisites](../../prereqs.md).